pythas/chip-8/README.md

 # CHIP-8
-Implementation of CHIP-8 in Rust
+Lousy implementation of CHIP-8 in Rust